5004-SEA-Fa24-Geeng/final-project-final-project-9/Manual/README.md

 - Use the "Add to List" feature to create custom groups
 - Delete unwanted entries using the delete button

-### 5. Troubleshooting

-#### 5.1 Common Issues
-1. **Images not loading**
-    - Ensure image file exists
-    - Check file format (supported formats: JPG, PNG)
-    - Verify file permissions

-2. **Map not displaying**
-    - Check internet connection
-    - Verify location services are enabled
-    - Ensure address format is correct

-3. **Export failures**
-    - Verify write permissions in target directory
-    - Ensure sufficient disk space
-    - Check if file is not in use by another program

-#### 5.2 Getting Help
-If you encounter issues:
-1. Check the error message displayed
-2. Try resetting the application
-3. Contact support with specific error details

-### 6. Best Practices

-#### 6.1 Data Entry
-- Provide accurate location information
-- Include clear descriptions
-- Upload high-quality images
-- Use specific breed names when known

-#### 6.2 Data Management
-- Regularly export important data
-- Keep descriptions up to date
-- Remove duplicate entries
-- Verify information accuracy

-This manual provides a comprehensive guide to using the Stray Animal Spotted application.
+This manual provides a comprehensive guide to using the Stray Pets Wall application.
 For additional support or questions, please contact the development team.